GregSchiemer/SatGam/README.md

 16 directories, 58 files
 ```

-# Getting Started
+## Getting Started

-## How to create and use SatGam HTTPS certificates on the MacBook server
+### How to create and use SatGam HTTPS certificates on the MacBook server for the AX73 concert network

 SatGam’s browser audio path uses secure-context web features, so for phone deployment it must be served over **HTTPS** with **WSS** for WebSockets.